Welcome to Interview #21.

 Have a criteria and list of important attributes you want a school to have.
 Every school has something to offer a prospect whether it is academics, athletics, campus life, etc. Also, make sure you are comfortable with the coach and with the team atmosphere.
 They will be your family during this next stage.
 Be sure you are able to enjoy and respect them.

 Coach Connell has been the Men’s and Women’s Head Tennis Coach at Tyler Junior College since 2011.
-He was a 2-time NJCAA All-American while attending TJC from 2001-2003.
-He then went on to play on a Texas A&M squad that was ranked as high as #9 in the nation.
 During his time at TJC, Connell also received the Arthur Ashe Award for Leadership and Sportsmanship for Junior College players in 2003 and also won the Donnelly Award in 2002 from the World Team Tennis Organization.
 Since taking over as head coach, Connell’s women’s teams have won 2 National Championships (2012 and 2013) and his men’s team has won 1 National Championship (2013).
-Coach Connell was named the 2014 Wilson/ITA NJCAA National Women’s Coach of the Year and the 2014 USPTA National College Coach of the Year.

 Next, take a look at Tuition and Student Debt are Rising.